SabreRunner/Push-Forward-Extensions/README.md

 There are several ways to use this package

 * Android Manager: For taking care of Native Android access as well as toasts.
+* Runtime\Unity Extension Methods: Various methods to make basic unity functions easier and more elegant.
+Just try the methods available on game objects and components.
+Try to write logic in proper English.